f-droid/fdroid-website/_pages/docs.md

 ### More Information

 * [How to Help](How_to_Help) Different ways anyone can contribute to the F-Droid project.
-* [Known Repositories](https://f-droid.org/wiki/page/Known_Repositories) A list that tries to keep track of known f-droid compatible repositories.
+* [Known Repositories](https://f-droid.org/wiki/page/Known_Repositories) A list that tries to keep track of known F-Droid compatible repositories.
 * [Release Channels and Signing Keys](Release_Channels_and_Signing_Keys) These are the various channels that F-Droid software are released on, with info to verify them based on signing keys.
 * [Security Model](Security_Model) A brief explanation of how F-Droid delivers software to users securely.
 * [Translation and Localization](Translation_and_Localization) How all the parts of F-Droid are localized.